Interoperable-data/automate-va/packages/va-poc-micro/README.md

 > [!INFO]
 > This package is made available to all interested parties involved in vehicle authorisation and registration processes as a Proof of Concept.
 No rights can be deduced from its use and the EU Agency for Railways (ERA) is not responsible for any consequences of its use.

+## What's new in this iteration

+- **Organisation manager** – edit holdings, organisations, and units directly in the browser via SHACL-driven forms.
+Data is written to the local quadstore and grouped per named graph for easier reuse.
+- **Raw RDF snapshot** – inspect the active dataset in Turtle or N-Triples, copy it to the clipboard, or download it for offline analysis.
+The view refreshes automatically whenever the graph changes.
+- **Endpoint validation console** – post the current dataset to a remote SHACL validation service using a single click, with optional bearer token support and readable response previews.

 ## Manage your organisation data and roles

 For reuse in all of your applications, you will be able to store linked data per W3C `org:`-ontology of all your Organizations (`org:Organization`), Units (`org:organizationUnit`) and where they are located (`org:Site`).
 This information will be stored in a local JSON-LD file, for later reuse.